Camille Flammarion: Biography

 In Real and Imaginary Worlds (1864) and Lumen (1887), he "describes a range of exotic species, including sentient plants which combine the processes of digestion and respiration.
 This belief in extraterrestrial life, Flammarion combined with a religious conviction derived, not from the Catholic faith upon which he had been raised, but from the writings of Jean Reynaud and their emphasis upon the transmigration of souls.
 Man he considered to be a “citizen of the sky,” other worlds “studios of human work, schools where the expanding soul progressively learns and develops, assimilating gradually the knowledge to which its aspirations tend, approaching thus evermore the end of its destiny.”

 His psychical studies also influenced some of his science fiction, where he would write about his beliefs in a cosmic version of metempsychosis.
 In Lumen, a human character meets the soul of an alien, able to cross the universe faster than light, that has been reincarnated on many different worlds, each with its own gallery of organisms and their evolutionary history.
 Other than that, his writing about other worlds adhered fairly closely to then current ideas in evolutionary theory and astronomy.
 Among other things, he believed that all planets went through more or less the same stages of development, but at different rates depending on their sizes.

 The fusion of science, science fiction and the spiritual influenced other readers as well; "With great commercial success he blended scientific speculation with science fiction to propagate modern myths such as the notion that “superior” extraterrestrial species reside on numerous planets, and that the human soul evolves through cosmic reincarnation.
 Flammarion's influence was great, not just on the popular thought of his day, but also on later writers with similar interests and convictions."
 In the English translation of Lumen, Brian Stableford argues that both Olaf Stapledon and William Hope Hodgson have likely been influenced by Flammarion.
-Arthur Conan Doyle's The Poison Belt, published 1913, also has a lot in common with Flammarion's worries that the tail of Halley's Comet would be poisonous for earth life.
+Arthur Conan Doyle's The Poison Belt, published 1913, also has a lot in common with Flammarion's supposed worries that the tail of Halley's Comet would be poisonous for earth life.
+Edgar Rice Burroughs makes a direct reference to Flammarion in Skeleton Men of Jupiter.